miaewindley/Evo-M1-Trait-Data/Iwaniuk_etal_2001/Iwaniuk_etal_Table4.ReadMe.md

 Updated names where shorthand spices names were use.

-Added family name to all rows
+Added family name to all rows.

+Corrected spelling error in species name.

 Iwaniuk_etal_2001_Table4.csv <-- USE THIS